baharev/sdopt-tearing/docs/index.rst

 the edges correspond to the material flows.

 .. image:: ./pics/Cascade.png
-   :alt: Digraph represenatation of a distillation column.
+   :alt: Digraph representation of a distillation column.
    :align: center

 Currently, recovering the directed edges is only possible if the input